tothpeti2000/shop-frontend/README.md

 - Run `npm install` to install the necessary dependencies
 - Run `npm start` to start the development server
-- Go to http://localhost:3000 to start using the application
+- Go to http://localhost:3000 after starting the backend to use the application